-Lincoln Park Zoo is located a little north of the main Chicago Downtown area.
-The nearest CTA station is Armitage, located on the purple and brown line.
+Lincoln Park Zoo is located a little north of the main Downtown Chicago area.
+The nearest CTA station is Armitage, on the purple and brown line.
 From there it’s around another one mile walk to the park.
 If you don’t fancy the walk, there are buses that connect the station with the zoo!

 The Zoo is open 365 days from 10am and did I mention it’s FREE!?
 (Yes, yes I did).

-The Animals at Lincoln Park Zoo
+Animals at Lincoln Park Zoo

 I was most excited about seeing the gorillas!
 I’ve been to loads of zoos around the world, I even used to volunteer at one of the best zoos in the UK and I’ve never before seen gorillas!

 The monkey exhibits are really awesome with several different species on display (with babies!).
 Of course there are chimps too!

 Lincoln Park Zoo is also home to a polar bear but on a boiling hot day in summer, I think it was hiding in a cold indoor enclosure!
 I checked on it several times during the day and it was always hiding.
 Having worked in a zoo through all the seasons, I’m well aware that animals can be hard to see in certain weather conditions!
 I was so sad though, like gorillas I’ve never seen a polar bear, so was hoping I’d be able to see it!